Vlkava: Administrative division

+Etymology

+The village probably got its name from the Vlkava watercourse.

 Geography

 Vlkava is located about 16 km south of Mladá Boleslav and 35 km northeast of Prague.
 It lies in the Jizera Table.
 The highest point is at 262 m above sea level.
 The Vlkava River flows through the municipality.
-The village is situated on the shore of the Vlkava Pond.
+The village is situated on the shore of the fishpond Vlkava.

 History

 The first written mention of Vlkava is from 1046.
 A medieval wooden fortress was first documented in 1415.
 After 1601, the fortress was replaced by a small castle.
 The most notable owners of Vlkava were the Harrach family.
 They owned the village from 1636 to 1789 and they had built here a new Baroque castle.
 However, this castle was burned down in 1873.

 Transport

-The I/38 road (the section Mladá Boleslav–Nymburk) passes through the municipality.
+The I/38 road (the section Mladá Boleslav–Nymburk) runs through the municipality.